 I'm thrilled to be partnering with Tony's Chocolonely on a series of collaborative recipes inspired by their delicious, 100% slave-free chocolate.
 The first collaboration is with Nora Antene, the pastry chef at Tusk in Portland, who created Christmas Spice Chocolate Shortbread Cookies with Tony's limited edition mulled wine milk chocolate bar.
 The cookies are on the Tusk dessert menu now through December 24.
 Guests who dine at the restaurant on Christmas Eve will receive a special gift from Tusk and Tony's.

 If you're inspired to keep baking with slave-free chocolate, I also recommend chocolate mousse or semolina chocolate chunk fritters from our Valentine's Day series.
+Find the full list of Not Just Dessert recipes here.
 Stay tuned for a new recipe coming in January and wishing everyone happy holidays!

 Tony’s Chocolonely Christmas Spice Chocolate Shortbread

 4 g salt

 3 g baking soda

 1 tsp cinnamon

 1 tsp ginger

 1 bar Tony’s Chocolonely mulled wine milk chocolate, chopped into 1 cm cube